BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 However, copies without origins can not.
 They stay, so to say, *ready-to-hand* and never appear to us as *present-at-hand*.

-In an reaction to Benjamin's essay Douglas Davis argues in *The Work of Art in the Age of Digital Reproduction* that "art, in the traditional realm, is a commodity that must pretend to universality.
+In a reaction to Benjamin's essay Douglas Davis argues in *The Work of Art in the Age of Digital Reproduction* that "art, in the traditional realm, is a commodity that must pretend to universality.
 It must reach out to touch many fingers, not just yours or mine."
-While Benjamin was in support of technological production of art in the sense that it would *touch many fingers*, he was certainly worried of art as a commercial product which purpose it is to make a profit or make one successful.
+While Benjamin was in support of technological production of art in the sense that it would *touch many fingers*, he was certainly worried about art as a commercial product whose purpose it is to make a profit or make one successful.
 He wanted political and progressive material change via the visions, i.e. *worlds*, *unconcealed* by art.
-He would probably also align with Tarkovsky as seeing art as the possibility of spiritual grows but of the people and not of a few elites.
+He would probably also align with Tarkovsky in seeing art as the possibility of spiritual growth, but of the people and not of a few elites.

 The focus on profit might completely push the artist out of the picture which would, according to Heidegger, render art impossible, since art and the artist are interdependent.
 Of course, there are enough people who believe, especially in these days, that the human artist is a superfluous burden.